damaidec/damaidec.github.io/Command-and-control/havoc2.md

 ![alt text](img/image4.png)

-For the next example I will be using dll payload, because for some reason the generated exe does not contains demon.x64.exe when you run strings on that.
+For the next example I will be using dll payload, because for some reason the generated exe does not contains demon.x64.exe when you run strings on it.

 ### Replace strings

-As shown from the screenshot below when you run strings on demon.x64.dll it will show the following.
+As shown from the screenshot below when you run strings on demon.x64.dll it will show the following at the end.

 * demon.x64.dll
 * Dllmain
 * Start

-This payload could be easily detected by an AV and blue teamers when they check the strings.
-Another thing to note here to fully evade the static detection of the AV you must also modify the source code of how it generates the payload.

 ![alt text](img/image5.png)

+This payload can be easily detected by AV/EDR and blue-team analysts when they inspect strings or perform static analysis.
+To add a bit of evasion you can remove some strings it generated when you run a command or when you generated a payload.
+To fully evade static signature you must also modify the source code.

 To remove the strings you can use the following on the profile.
-The ReplaceStrings-x64 could be use to replace strings into something or just make it blank.
+The **ReplaceStrings-x64 could be use to replace strings** into something or just make it blank.
 The blog from WKL https://whiteknightlabs.com/2023/05/23/unleashing-the-unseen-harnessing-the-power-of-cobalt-strike-profiles-for-edr-evasion/ shows a handful of **strrep** that we could use.
 We can copy a few of them in our profile and convert it into ReplaceStrings-x64.

-Below is just an example of replacing strings and if you want to add more feel free to do, I suggest that add everything that could give some detection.
+Below is just an example of replacing strings and if you want to add more feel free to do, I suggest that you add everything that could give some detection.

 ```bash